codegik/pocs/architecture/storage-migration/architecture.md

 - Smooth migration.
 - Caching.
 - On demand migration and batch migration.
-- Refactor some services in order to consume data from different source.
+- Refactor some services in order to consume data from different source, but not changing the existing contracts.

 ### 3. 🎯 Non-Goals